lukso-network/LIPs/LSPs/LSP-1-UniversalReceiver.md

 }
 ```

-After transfering token from `TokenABC` contract to `MyWallet` contract, the owner of the MyWallet contract can know looking at the UniversalReceiver event emitted that the `typeId` is `_TOKEN_RECEIVING_HASH` and then he could look into the `data` to know the token sender address and the amount sent.
+After transfering token from `TokenABC` to `MyWallet`, the owner of `MyWallet` contract can know looking at the UniversalReceiver event emitted that the `typeId` is `_TOKEN_RECEIVING_HASH` and then he could look into the `data` to know the token sender address and the amount sent.

 ### UniversalReceiverDelegate Example:

 ```solidity
 // SPDX-License-Identifier: CC0-1.0